'A War Zone': Channel Rallies Around Helene Survivors as Hurricane Milton Lands

 "As a North Carolinian, it has been amazing to see the response from people across the state trying to help these people who are in a destitute situation," said Courtney Humphrey, CEO of Raleigh-based Opex Technologies.
 "So many families have been affected, whether their homes were washed off the map or destroyed.
 And reality up there is, less than 2% of the people have flood insurance.
 In a lot of ways, they're going to be at a total loss as it results from an insurance standpoint, which is how most people recover in these situations.
 So they're dependent on the community."

-Opex made a donation to business incubator Raleigh Founded's efforts in providing assistance to Western North Carolinans and purchased chainsaws for the collection.
+Opex made a donation to business incubator Raleigh Founded's efforts in providing assistance to western North Carolinans and purchased chainsaws for the collection.

 chainsaw.jpg

-Purcellville, Virginia-based LAVA Technology Services missed the worst of the storm, but the firm is working with its local community to send resources down to Asheville.
+Purcellville, Virginia-based LAVA Technology Services missed the worst of the storm, but the company is working with its local community to send resources down to Asheville.
 LAVA CEO Jake Jansen over the weekend learned of a friend who had gone down to Asheville with a group of friends from the Army Rangers to deliver supplies.
 LAVA turned its office into a hub for collections.

 "We are by no means saviors or heroes to any of this.
-We are just creating a drop-off point in town, and then we're giving it to the people that are taking it down, and they have connections there," Jansen told Channel Futures.
+We are just creating a dropoff point in town, and then we're giving it to the people that are taking it down, and they have connections there," Jansen told Channel Futures.
 "We just figured we would use our network and our reach to try to help."

 "As someone who knows first hand the impact that Hurricane Katrina had on my hometown New Orleans area, we want to help support our fellow Americans impacted by Hurricane Helene," Stowe said on Linkedin as he shared an Amazon wish list for relief efforts.